Ilie Cătărău: Early years

 Officially, Cătărău paid allegiance to the Romanian nationalist youth.
 As later noted by the Arad newspaper Românul: "At first he passed himself off as a Bessarabian student and issued lively propaganda, in student circles, regarding the sufferings of Bessarabian Romanians.
 It was therefore easy for him to attract everyone's sympathy.
 He turned himself into a nationalist and was always present at nationalist rallies."
-Cătărău infiltrated the Democratic Nationalist Party (PND) of Nicolae Iorga and A. C. Cuza.
+Cătărău, who was best friends with the actor and activist Petre Liciu, infiltrated the Democratic Nationalist Party (PND) of Nicolae Iorga and A. C. Cuza.
 He participated in the PND congress for Ilfov County, declaring that "us Bassarabian Romanians can only trust the nationalist-democratic party".
 During the March 1911 election, Cătărău campaigned for the PND's Cuza and Ion Zelea Codreanu in Fălticeni.
 With his impressive size, he is said to have intimidated potential voters, and to have willingly provoked a brawl.
-Such incidents earned Cătărău the trust of his party colleagues.
+A year later, acting on behalf of the Bessarabian Romanian Cultural Organization, he began a public correspondence with the Russian linguist Nikolai Nikolayevich Durnovo, who had advocated for Romanian nationality rights.
+Such episodes earned Cătărău the trust of his party colleagues.
 Through Iorga, he even gained access to Crown Prince Carol.